-The 11 residents selected for the inaugural residency program in 2021 work across a diverse field of practices from astrophysics, science, philosophy and the environment to visual art and theatre:
+The Sydney Observatory is delighted to launch an annual Residency Program in 2021.
+Eleven residents have been selected for the inaugural residency program from across a diverse field of practices from astrophysics, science, philosophy and the environment to visual art and theatre.